-The Intermediate School District is one of 28 REMCs (Regional Education Media Centers).
-The REMC provides, maintains, and distributes thousands of videos to school districts in Branch and Calhoun counties.
-Local and intermediate school district staff are able to reserve books and videos through an online registration system, which are then delivered through the Intermediate School District's REMC delivery service.
 The Intermediate School District helps coordinate and operate the REMC Cooperative Acquisitions Projects, which are designed to establish statewide bid prices for AV equipment and supplies, office supplies, computer equipment, software, computer accessories, and library supplies.
-The results of this cooperative buying power is that statewide, local, and intermediate school districts have been able to save millions of tax dollars; the program saved the schools of Calhoun and Branch over \$2.1 million in 2022 on educational pricing.
+The results of this cooperative buying power are that statewide, local, and intermediate school districts have been able to save millions of tax dollars; the program saved the schools of Calhoun and Branch over \$2.3 million on educational pricing in 2023.
 This is one of many cooperative services that the Intermediate School District provides to support local educators.